anaragomez/anaragomez.github.io/README.md

 # anaragomez.github.io
-This repository tell about my skills
+This repository tells about my skills